6 Fascinating Cyber Security Courses That Will Prepare You to Protect

 This optimistic outlook is certainly exciting.
 But you still need to be qualified in order to land one of these positions.
 We used real-time job analysis software to examine more than 77,000 information security job postings from the past year.1 The data revealed that 87 percent of employers are looking for candidates with at least a bachelor’s degree.

 Earning a Cyber Security degree can help you become one of the coveted professionals who employers are desperately seeking.
 The current shortage of candidates equates to exciting earning potential for those who qualify.
-The BLS reports that information security analysts earned a median annual salary of $90,120 in 2015.2 This was more than twice the national average for all occupations, making it an appealing career choice.

 What jobs will these courses prepare you for?